VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 | 31_share_cluster_user.md  | 13/09/2023         | yes        |
 | 32_share_external_user.md | 13/09/2023         | yes        |

-This table should be edited by the **Documentation managers** when releasing a new version of the _documentation_, and can be reviewed every month to check the status of each document.
+This table should be edited by the **Documentation managers** when releasing a new version of the _documentation_, and can be reviewed periodically to check the status of each document.

-4. The _documentation_ is always available on GitLab to members of the _Bioinformatic team_.
-They can access only the production release to use as documentation material.
+4. The _documentation_ is always available on GitLab to members of the _Bioinformatics team_.
+They can access only the production release.

 5. On the GitLab repository of the _documentation_, it would be a convention to create a tag and a release for every production version released.
-Going to this tag directory, you can see what changed for each release and what has been changed in which document.
+Going to this tag directory, you can see what changed for each release and hence for each document.
 Everything can be traced back using commits.
 On the _documentation_ itself, you can also show which version you are currently browsing with the tag number, to be certain of what you are looking at.

 6. Only **Documentation managers** can remove or modify the production documentation.
 Each modification (which includes deletion) must be reviewed twice before being actually effectuated in production.
 First, a review is made from a **"feature"** to the **"develop"**, and then an other review will be made from **"develop"** to the **"main"**.